carsonDB/animeBoard/src/markdown-pages/elementsKeyword.en.md

 Each paragraph is an independent paragraph, just like a slide in a PPT.
 Therefore, if the elements of this paragraph are not set to **disappear** at the end, they will automatically **disappear** when entering the next paragraph.

-Of course, if the next paragraph is more closely related to this paragraph, you need to retain the elements of this paragraph.
-You can go to the More button in the next paragraph and click **Inherit the previous paragraph**.
+Of course, if the previous paragraph is closely related to this paragraph, the previous elements need to be retained.
+You can click → at the beginning of the paragraph, Then turn on the switch, and the beginning of the paragraph is changed to ↳.
-The upper left corner of the next paragraph will be changed from → to ↳.
-Click it again and it will be restored to its original condition.
-!()[]

-##